 If you do not have the required vaccinations

 If you are not up-to-date on all of the required vaccinations, don’t worry!
-The civil surgeon or panel physician can often provide them and can help you determine which ones are appropriate.
+The civil surgeon or panel physician can often provide them and can help you determine which ones are appropriate for you.
 You also have the option to ask your family doctor to administer the required vaccines to you after your evaluation.
-If you choose the latter option, you will need to show the records of these vaccinations to the civil surgeon or panel physician to note on Form I-693.
+If you choose the latter option, you will need to show the records of these vaccinations to the civil surgeon or panel physician to note on Form I-693 in order to complete the form prior to submitting it to USCIS.

 Additionally, some of the required vaccine series require months to years to complete.
 This can make it difficult for applicants to receive all required vaccinations prior to adjustment of status or immigration.
 For many of these USCIS only requires that you have at least one dose of each age-appropriate vaccination listed as mandatory.